fara-pug/fara-pug/index.md

 -   crafting takes about 105 moments.
 -   unconscious people don't drown in wells.
 -   its morning, daylight. you're going to loose rep or your gear no matter what
--   /grab /choke  zesty-dish/meal, fin-gear  rob them blind.
+-   /grab /choke  zesty-dish/meal, fin-gear  rob them blind all cost you faction rep!

-and then mustardfiend — Today at 11:18 PM
+and then *mustardfiend* chimes in thus:

+> I had something similar happen to me in a past run, where I rested
+> overnight at a castle.
+WOke up, had a bunch of good stuff swiped, and there was
+> a random commoner just standing there with those very items.
+Tried stealing them
+> back, which didn't work, and they started running away.
+Out of desperation, I
+> yelled at them, hoping the guards would dogpile the thief.
+They dropped the
+> items and ran off.
+Guards just sat there.

 **/say thief** gets them to drop everything they stole and act embarrassed.

-<a id="org8d7c91e"></a>
+<a id="org87440eb"></a>

 ## Party